The Next Generation of Immuno-Oncology

 Clinical Momentum and Partnership Focus

-Synergy IMT is focused on progressing an initial candidate into clinical studies and forming collaborations around other candidates.
+Synergy IMT is focused on progressing an initial candidate into clinical studies and forming collaborations.